une-s/MakeChat-Enhancinator/README.md

 # MakeChat Enhancinator

-A userscript to make Zobe.com better, as the website's development has been discontinued.
+A userscript to make TeenChat.com and Zobe.com better, as the websites' development has been discontinued.

-The script has so far been tested in FireFox and Chrome.
+The script should work in all modern browsers.
+It has so far been tested in FireFox and Chrome.

 # How to Get